HallwayTech/follow/src/main/resources/README.txt

 along with Follow (see the file named LICENSE.txt); if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

+The icons used in this application are the work of Mark James and can be found at http://www.famfamfam.com/lab/icons/silk/.
+The icons are licensed under Creative Commons (http://creativecommons.org/licenses/by/2.5/).